Response to COVID-19

 Q. I submitted my renewal application, how long does it take to process?

-A. Please allow 4 to 6 weeks for processing.
+A. Please allow 4 to 6 weeks for processing by the Ohio Secretary of State.

 Q. Once I receive my commission certificate, do I need to have the certificate notarized?